braedynl/CSE231-020-SS20/FAQ.md

 #### How do you type so fast?

 Too much time spent writing essays in an IB high school.

+#### What is your ethnicity?

+50% Korean, 50% white.

 #### Where can I apply to become a ULA for this course?